 The CCD serves nine cities throughout Alameda and Contra Costa counties and has an estimated resident population of approximately 677,000.
 More than 99% of the tax base is located in Alameda County, and a very small portion is located in Contra Costa County.
-Alameda County's income levels are above average, in our view, with median household effective buying income (EBI) and per capita EBI at 133% and 129% of the national averages, respectively.
+Alameda County's income levels are above average, in our view, with median household and per capita effective buying income at a very strong 133% and a strong 129% of the national averages, respectively.

-Like in many California regions, assessed valuation (AV) within the CCD has risen in recent years.
-During the past three years, the CCD's AV increased at an average annual rate of 6.5% to reach \$110 billion in fiscal 2017.
-Market value per capita remains extremely strong, in our opinion, at approximately \$163,065.
-We consider the CCD's tax base to be very diverse, with the leading 10 taxpayers representing just 2.6% of total AV.
+As in many California regions, assessed valuation (AV) within the CCD has risen in recent years.
+During the past three years, the CCD's AV increased at an average annual rate of 6.4% to \$117 billion.
+Market value per capita remains extremely strong, in our opinion, at approximately \$172,897.
+We consider the CCD's tax base very diverse, with the leading 10 taxpayers representing just 2.3% of secured AV.
+As of June 2017, Alameda County's unemployment rate was 4.0%, compared with the state's 4.7%.